nithin-jella/AI-Job-Search-Agent/README.md

 ## Optional Dataset Regeneration

-To regenerate the dataset and supporting input files, run:
+To recreate the dataset and supporting input files, run:

 ```bash
 python scripts/scrape_jobs.py
 ```

-This script writes:
+This script generates:

-- `data/jobs_output.csv`
+* `data/jobs_output.csv`
-- `data/candidate_profile.json`
+* `data/candidate_profile.json`
-- `data/base_resume.txt`
+* `data/base_resume.txt`

-This step is optional for grading.
-The main agent can be run directly with the files already included in `data/`.
+This step is optional because the project can run with the included input files.

 ## Notes

-- The project currently uses `google.generativeai` for Gemini integration.
+* The agent uses Gemini for LLM-based reasoning.
-- You may see a deprecation warning from Google about that SDK.
-The script still runs, but the package has been deprecated upstream.
-- Resume tailoring depends on the Groq API being available and the `GROQ_API_KEY` being set.
+* Resume tailoring depends on the Groq API.
-- Dataset scraping depends on SerpAPI being available and the `SERPAPI_KEY` being set.
+* Dataset regeneration depends on SerpAPI.
+* If API keys are missing, parts of the workflow may not run as expected.
+* Some SDK warnings may appear depending on the installed package versions.

 ## Demo Summary

-This project satisfies the assignment pipeline by showing:
+This project demonstrates an end-to-end AI agent pipeline that includes:

-- single-agent LLM reasoning
+* Single-agent LLM reasoning
-- tool-calling
-- job filtering
-- job ranking
-- final best-job recommendation
-- resume tailoring output
+* Tool-based decision execution
+* Job filtering and ranking
+* Best-fit job recommendation
+* Resume summary generation
+* Tailored experience bullet creation
+* Structured output tracking

+## Tech Stack

+Python, Gemini API, Groq API, SerpAPI, Pandas, Pytest, LLM Agents, Resume Optimization, Job Matching